 In the modal presented, choose ‘Select List (single choice)’ option, then click Next.

-Enter the name “Test Status”.
-Then add two options: Passed and Failed.
+Enter the name “Test Result”.
+Then add three options: "Passed", "Failed" and "Blocked".
 The description field is optional.
 Then click Create.

 Design Control Field